harrim91/CV/README.md

 Web Developer with a background in QA, Mathematics & Philosophy.
 I know Ruby and JS, including Rails and Angular.
 Currently teaching myself Node and React.

 I love solving problems, I love understanding how systems work, and I love making things.
-I make wooden things in my spare time, and my favourite place is the clock exhibit at the British Museum.
+I make music and wooden spoons in my spare time, and my favourite place is the clock exhibit at the British Museum.

 I have a demonstrable desire to learn, to push myself towards best practices, and to write the best, cleanest, most thoroughly tested code I possibly can.